Andres6936/CLog/Readme.md

 ## Framework

-CppLog is a very small library consisting of only two public header files:
+Levin is a very small library consisting of only two public header files:

 - Log.h: This header defines the logging-methods, include it in any source-file you want to log something in